 Chief Information Officer Rich Wills said he doesn't consider his law firm on the cutting edge of technology.
-But rapid data growth pushed Keating Muething & Klekamp PLL (KMK) to buy a hybrid flash array
+But rapid data growth pushed Keating Muething & Klekamp PLL (KMK) to buy a hybrid flash array from startup NexGen Storage Inc. when traditional hard drive arrays failed to keep up with his IOPS requirements.

 "We're a law firm," Wills said.
 "We don't really do new stuff.
 Cutting-edge [technology] and law firms do not necessarily exist in the same technology plan."